sBavisetti/Classifiers/README.md

 # Classifers
-KNN , SVM ,Linear Regression and Centroid classifers.
+KNN,Linear Regression and Centroid classifers.

 This is a matlab code that performs the following four classifiers on a set of data .
 The data is also included in the program folder.